 Our hike consisted of a 25-mile loop with about 2,110 ft. of elevation change and we knocked that out in exactly 48 hours!

 We lucked out with the perfect hiking weather on our first day.
-The sun was in and out, the clouds were dark and thick and the views were like nothing I had ever seen.
+The sun appeared and disappeared.
+The clouds were dark and thick.
+The views were like nothing I had ever seen.
 Our first day, we hiked a little over 7.5 miles to our first campsite at Ediza Lake.
-We arrived to camp a little later than planned since we got a late start but, we still arrived with about an hour or so of sunlight and amazing views.
-There were many hikers camping that night and luckily we were able to get a decent spot.
-We shared a delicious turkey sandwich on the trail before getting to camp so there was no need to make dinner.
+We arrived to camp a little later than planned.
+We got a late start.
+Still, we arrived with about an hour or so of sunlight.
+The views were amazing.
+There were many hikers camping that night and luckily we managed to get a decent spot.
+We shared a delicious turkey sandwich on the trail before getting to camp.
+This meant there was no need to make dinner.
 The sunset that night was beautiful and the colors were unreal.

 The day was coming to an end and I had survived meeting a stranger from Instagram.
 I had zero complaints about the entire day and couldn’t have asked for a better one.

 Predicted thunderstorms for Day 2 were the highest; yet, we woke up to clear blue sunny skies.
 We had 8 miles and one pass to cross to get to our next campsite.
-The morning was already warm and the mosquitoes were out and about but it was pretty difficult to complain in such a beautiful place.
+The morning was already warm.
+The mosquitoes were out and about.
+It was pretty difficult to complain in such a beautiful place.
 The hike itself was a little tough for me.
 Did I mention that my pack was 29 lbs.?!
-I was a little nervous about this pass that we had to cross and hoped we’d make it over before any kind of bad weather.
+I felt a bit anxious about the pass we needed to cross.
+I hoped we’d make it over before bad weather hit.
 We climbed the pass and was surprised with great views of Garnet Lake.
 The water looked amazing from up above and I decided that I was going swimming!
 Unfortunately, I wasn’t wearing my swimsuit and it was more likely to be at the very bottom of my pack.
 I threw off my boots, soaked my feet anyways and it felt great.
 Two or so miles to our destination for the day and the clouds started to roll in.

 As soon as we reached the outlet of our destination, we heard a lot of thunder.
 The sky immediately got dark and we knew we had to set up our tents before it started to rain.
 I dropped my pack in search of a decent spot for both of our tents.
-As soon as I had the freedom to roam, I quickly found our home for the night and it was a pretty epic spot.
+I quickly found our home for the night.
+It was a pretty epic spot.

 I have never seen people set up their tents as fast as we got ours up.
 All within about 5 minutes, it started to drizzle and everything was getting wet.
 We climbed into our tents to let the rain pass but the rain only got stronger by the minute.
-I was able to keep my rain fly open to watch the storm as it passed; just until it started to HAIL!
+I kept my rain fly open to watch the storm as it passed.
+I closed it just as it started to HAIL!
 The lightning was so close and bright I literally saw flashes through my tent.
-The mixture between the hail hitting my tent, the loud cracking of lightning and the loud rumbling of thunder, there was NO way I was getting out of my tent until the storm had passed.
-I’ll admit, I was scared since I had never experienced such a storm in the backcountry but, I had to be strong for the both of us.
-I kept reassuring Tiffany that we would be OK until she yelled out from her tent that she was getting flooded.
+The hail hit my tent.
+The loud cracking of lightning was overwhelming.
+I heard thunder rumbling loudly.
+There was NO way I was getting out of my tent until the storm had passed.
+I’ll admit, I was scared.
+I had never experienced such a storm in the backcountry.
+But I had to be strong for the both of us.
+I kept reassuring Tiffany that we would be OK.
+Suddenly, she yelled out from her tent.
+She said she was getting flooded.

 Slowly, but surely we made our way out of the tent.
 We were surprised with a small blanket of hail covering the floor!
-I went down to the lake to collect water and we prepared Mountain House Chicken & Rice for dinner as we watched the dark clouds behind us and the sun reflecting off Banner Peak.
+I went down to the lake to collect water.
+We prepared Mountain House Chicken & Rice for dinner.
+We watched the dark clouds behind us.
+The sun was reflecting off Banner Peak.
 We finished dinner and prepared to watch the sunset.
-The sky was already changing colors and hands down, was one of the most epic sunsets I have ever witnessed.
+The sky was already changing colors and hands down, was one of the most epic sunsets I have ever seen.
 The lake reflection basically doubled the sunset and the sky had never been so colorful.
 You wouldn’t even imagine what we had just experienced with that thunderstorm, the lake was just so calm.

 Tiffany ended up sleeping in my tent that night.
 There was no way her tent would have dried in time.
-It was the end of the second day and the stranger I met from Instagram, was no longer a stranger to me.
+It was the end of the second day.
+The stranger I met from Instagram was no longer a stranger to me.

-I’m not sure why we didn’t stay another day, it would have been great to explore more of this magical place, especially without a pack.
-But I truly believe after what we experienced with last night’s thunderstorm, we were both ready to pack up and get a head start on our biggest day, 9ish miles out to complete the loop, but first…we swim!
+I’m not sure why we didn’t stay another day.
+It would have been great to explore more of this magical place.
+Exploring without a pack would be even better.
+But I truly believe we were both ready to pack up after last night’s thunderstorm.
+We wanted to get a head start on our biggest day.
+It was 9ish miles to complete the loop, but first…we swim!
 That’s right, we were not leaving until we jumped in!
 It was so perfect and just what we needed, a little refreshment for the hike out.
 The water was perfect!
-Okay, maybe a little cold, but if you think it’s going to be the coldest water ever, it doesn’t turn out to be too bad.
+Okay, maybe a little cold.
+If you think it’s going to be the coldest water ever, it doesn’t turn out to be too bad.

 To complete the official loop, we connected with the High Trail and hiked out.
-The entire time we were hiking, we were the only ones (so it seemed) to be hiking the loop in the opposite direction.
+The entire time we hiked, we seemed to be the only ones going in the opposite direction.
 By doing this, we were able to see just how far we came since Day 1.
 The views from the High Trail had us feeling like we were hiking in another country!
-Although I am not going to lie, when we passed the junction to continue hiking along the flat River Trail, I was slowly dying inside.
+I am not going to lie.
+When we passed the junction to continue hiking along the flat River Trail, I was slowly dying inside.
 I just didn’t understand why we would continue hiking uphill when we needed to go down.
 From wildflowers to alpine lakes and not to mention, the majestic mountain range that surrounded us, I am so happy we chose to complete the loop via the High Trail.

 We officially started hiking Saturday around 2 pm and we officially completed the Thousand Island Lake loop on Monday around 2 pm.
 The day was early and though backpacking came to an end, our road trip had not… for it was time to relax our tired bodies and soak in the hot springs!

-For the longest time, I sat back and watched people come together, crush goals and have the time of their lives all because of the simple fact that I was too scared to put myself out there.
+For the longest time, I sat back and watched people come together.
+They crushed goals and had the time of their lives.
+This happened because I was too scared to put myself out there.
 After just one experience, I can say I am ready to venture out a little more as I prepare myself to get comfortable with being uncomfortable.